mthebaud/predict4all/README.md

 Alternatively, you can check **LanguageDataModelTrainer** in **predict4all-model-trainer-cmd** to launch your training programmatically.

+## Getting help

+Please let us know if you use Predict4All !

+Feel free to fill an [issue](https://github.com/mthebaud/predict4all/issues) if you need assistance or if you find a bug.

+If you want, you can tag you question with "predict4all" on [StackOverflow](https://stackoverflow.com/questions/tagged/predict4all)

 ## Licence

 This software is distributed under the **Apache License 2.0** (see file LICENCE)

-Please let us know if you use Predict4All !

-Feel free to fill an [issue](https://github.com/mthebaud/predict4all/issues) if you need assistance.

 ## References